A Guide To Hospital Facilities Management

 Here are four hospital facility management tips many hospitals can benefit from:

 Implement a Bed-Tracking System

-If a room is ready sooner, a waiting patient is required to spend less time in the emergency department.
+A patient who is waiting needs to spend less time in the emergency room if room readiness times are fast.
 Hospitals can use process-mapping techniques as well as heuristic approaches integrated into an existing bed-tracking system.

 Through this technique, hospitals can gather actionable, real-time data to help inform and execute operational decisions.
 This also allows system managers to spot bottlenecks, hold individual units and employees accountable for any issues, and track the health system’s overall performance.

 Attach RFID Tags to Beds and High-Value Equipment

 Hospital beds and portable testing machines are high-value items in hospitals that can occasionally go missing or get misplaced.
 Keeping track of these items is critical in hospitals because the replacement cost is very high.
 Using an RFID system is ideal for keeping track of these assets within the building.

 Because of the expensive and critical nature of these assets, if an RFID system is deployed, hospitals typically can use an active RFID Real-Time Location System (RTLS) to know where they are at all times.